zenomt/webid-auth-nginx/README.md

 Web Access Control
 ------------------
-The server implements [Web Access Control][WAC] with a few modifications:
+The server implements [Web Access Control][WAC] with several modifications:

   - The `acl`, `foaf`, `solid`, and `vcard` prefixes are pre-defined for convenience;
   - `acl:Search` permission is required for every directory from the base prefix